UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Datacite citations

-If there is sufficient metadata in a DataCrate, it SHOULD contain a DataCite citation, datacite.xml in the root of the bag directory compliant with the [DataCite Schema v4.0].
+If there is sufficient metadata in a DataCrate, it SHOULD contain a DataCite citation, datacite.xml in the base directory of the bag, compliant with the [DataCite Schema v4.0].

 To generate DataCite.xml a DataCrate MUST have the following at the  schema:Dataset
 level: